-- A. Prior to Sample Roasting competitors will be scheduled for 1 hour of lab practice time. - B. Competitors can use this time to familiarize themselves with the laboratory equipment and they may also use this time for green evaluation. - C. Green evaluation is not scored and for the competitor's reference only.
+- A. Prior to Sample Roasting competitors will be scheduled between 30 minutes and 1 hour of lab practice time. - B. Competitors can use this time to familiarize themselves with the laboratory equipment and they may also use this time for green evaluation. - C. Green evaluation is not scored and for the competitor's reference only.